T. Lux Feininger

 Exhibitions

-The records can be sorted in either ascending or descending order by clicking on the column header.
+The sorting can be displayed in ascending or descending order by clicking on the respective column titles.
+The search field can be used to search by year, location, title or organizer.

-The works on display are linked to each exhibition.
-The Artworks can be invoked by a click on the number at the end of the line of each entry.
+The exhibited works are linked to the exhibition; they can be called up as a group by clicking on the number in the “Artworks” column at the end of the line.

 Literature

-The records can be sorted in either ascending or descending order by clicking on the column header.
+The sorting can be displayed in ascending or descending order by clicking on the respective column titles.
+The search field can be used to search by year, place, title or author etc.

-The illustrated works of art are linked to each publication.
-The Artworks can be invoked by a click on the number at the end of the line of each entry.
+The published works are linked to the literature entry; they can be called up as a group by clicking on the number in the “Artworks” column at the end of the line.

 Collections

-The chapter COLLECTIONS lists the public collections that hold works by T. Lux Feininger, and who agreed to the publication.
+The COLLECTIONS directory records the public collections that hold works by T. Lux Feininger.
+Private collections are not included.

-The works in their possession are linked to the very collection.
-The “Artworks” can be invoked by a click on the number at the end of the line of the entry.
+The works in the collection are linked to the respective collection; they can be called up as a group by clicking on the number in the “Artworks” column at the end of the line.

 Illustrations and Photo credits